github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-6-rollout-and-scale-secret-scanning.md

 As you continue to build your remediation processes for other secret types, start to create proactive training material that can be shared with all developers of GitHub in your organization.
 Until this point, a lot of the focus has been reactive.
 It is an excellent idea to shift focus to being proactive and encourage developers not to push credentials to GitHub in the first place.
 This can be achieved in multiple ways but creating a short document explaining the risks and reasons would be a great place to start.

-{% note %}
+> [!NOTE]

-This is the final article of a series on adopting {% data variables.product.prodname_GH_advanced_security %} at scale.
+> This is the final article of a series on adopting {% data variables.product.prodname_GH_advanced_security %} at scale.
 If you have questions or need support, see the section on {% data variables.contact.github_support %} and {% data variables.product.prodname_professional_services %} in "[AUTOTITLE](/code-security/adopting-github-advanced-security-at-scale/introduction-to-adopting-github-advanced-security-at-scale#github-support-and-professional-services)."

-{% endnote %}